COMOKIT/COMOKIT-Datasets/README.md

 # COMOKIT-Datasets
-Additional datasets that an be used with the COMOKIT models.
+This repository provides additional datasets that an be used with the COMOKIT models.

-This repository provides additional datasets to the 5 ones packed with the COMOKIT model.

 WARNING: the quality of these datasets is not ensured by the COMOKIT development team.